What Happened To Briansclub Hacking?

 How do you save your website from hacking?

-In 2019, BriansClub, a major underground marketplace dealing in stolen credit card data, fell victim to a substantial data breach.
+In 2019, BriansClub, a central underground marketplace dealing in stolen credit card data, fell victim to a substantial data breach.
 This incident underscores the critical importance of robust cybersecurity measures for all online platforms.
 To protect your website from similar threats, follow these key strategies:

 Implement Strong Password Policies

 Weak or default passwords are a common vulnerability that hackers exploit.
-Implement strong password policies that require complex, unique passwords.
+Implement robust password policies that require complex, unique passwords.
 Encourage users to regularly update their passwords and consider implementing two-factor authentication (2FA) for an extra layer of security.

 Regularly Update and Patch Systems